AdobeDocs/pass.en/help/authentication/amazon-fireos-integration-cookbook.md

     - The displayProviderDialog() callback, if the user is not yet authenticated.

 1. Present the user with the list of providers sent to `displayProviderDialog()`.
 1. After the user selects a provider, a WebView will open the provider page for user to login

+    >[!NOTE]
+    >
-    **Note:** At this point, the user has the opportunity to cancel the authentication flow.
+    >At this point, the user has the opportunity to cancel the authentication flow.
 If this occurs, the AccessEnabler will clean up it's internal state and reset the Authentication Flow.

 1. Upon a succesful login by the user, the WebView will close.
 1.  call `getAuthenticationToken(),` which instructs the AccessEnabler to retrieve the authentication token from the backend server.
 1. [Optional] Call [`checkPreauthorizedResources(resources)`](#$checkPreauth) to check which resources the user is authorized to view.
 The `resources` parameter is an array of protected resources that is associated with the user's authentication token.

     **Triggers:** `preAuthorizedResources()` callback
     **Execution point:** After the completed Authentication Flow

 1. If authentication was successful, proceed to the Authorization Flow.

 ### D. Authorization Flow {#authz_flow}